s4heid/athens-bosh-release/README.md

 The following section explains how to set up different environments for deploying the athens-bosh-release and running the integration tests.

+### bosh-lite

+If you only want to run the tests against a local athens VM, the easiest way to get started is probably bosh-lite.
+Step by step instructions on how to spin up a bosh-lite environment are given in the [bosh docs](https://bosh.io/docs/bosh-lite).

 ### bosh-bootloader (aws)

 Deploying a bosh with [bosh-bootloader](https://github.com/cloudfoundry/bosh-bootloader) (bbl) is another possibility to get started.
 Assuming you have already installed a bosh on AWS as described in [this guide](https://github.com/cloudfoundry/bosh-bootloader/blob/master/docs/getting-started-aws.md), you need to set up a few additional things in the infrastructure.
 This can be achieved by running